Update: We are now inviting community groups to input permits for use during the 2021-2022 school year.

 - 8 a.m. to 10 p.m. on weekends

-For any after-hours concerns regarding inappropriate access and use of HWDSB properties, please contact security at 905-667-3079.
-This is not an emergency response number.
+For any after-hours concerns, please contact the After Hours Response Centre at 905-667-3079.
 If your call is about a matter of public safety or illegal activity, please call 911.

 Please note the following:

 - Schools are generally unavailable for community use from mid-June through mid-September, Election Polling dates, Winter and March Break, Statutory Holidays, long holiday weekends or P.A.
 Days.

 - Permits for filming are accepted from December to July.

 - Non-profit adult groups may be eligible for a 50% subsidy of facility rental fees.

 - Non-profit youth groups may be eligible for a 75% subsidy of facility rental fees.